 Social media infiltrates gaming

-According to one report, gaming live streaming is expected to reach 920 million viewers by the end of the year.
+Revenue in the Games Live Streaming market is projected to reach $15 billion by the end of this year.
 This presents a massive opportunity to drive social interactions and community engagement.
-It’ll be interesting to see how brands interweave gaming marketing with social strategies.

 Social audio platforms